USCbiostats/software-dev/happy_scientist/parallel_computing/presentation.md

     ```

     ```
     #       expr     mean   median
-    # 1 for_loop  413.5951  413.5951
+    # 1 for_loop  357.286  357.286
-    # 2  foreach 2468.3255 2468.3255
+    # 2  foreach 2493.975 2493.975
     ```

+*   To speed up, you may also consider "chunking" tasks to reduce communication overhead

 ## foreach Example: Bootstrapping (Logistic Regression)

-*   We can use the data set 'bacteria' from the 'MASS' package to analyze the association between bacteria presence and treatment (drug vs. placebo)
+*   As another example, we analyze the association between bacteria presence and treatment (drug vs. placebo) in the data set 'bacteria'
-*   To simplify the example, we sample both the outcome and predictors (i.e. case resampling)
+*   To simplify the example, we sample both the outcome and predictors (i.e. the entire observation), this is known as case sampling

     ```r
     library(boot)
     # get last observation point for each person (i.e. last time point tested for bacteria)
-    bact <- MASS::bacteria
-    bact <- do.call(rbind, by(bact, bact$ID, function(x) x[which.max(x$week), ]))
+    bact <- do.call(rbind, by(MASS::bacteria, MASS::bacteria$ID, function(x) x[which.max(x$week), ]))
     # function to compute coefficents
     boot_fun <- function(dat, idx, fmla) {
         coef(glm(fmla, data = dat[idx, ], family = binomial))
     }
     ```

-*   The 'boot' package provides functions to easily apply our function across bootstrap replicates
+*   Rather than write a for loop, the 'boot' package provides functions to easily apply our function across bootstrap replicates

     ```r
     set.seed(123)
-    boot(bact, boot_fun, R = 10000, fmla = as.formula("y ~ ap"))
+    boot(bact, boot_fun, R = 10000, fmla = as.formula(y ~ ap))
     ```

     ```